Race and health in the United States: History

-Disparities in health and life span among blacks and whites in the US have long existed before today.
-Many African Americans and minorities weren't subjects of outreach, nor attended to for communicable or non-communicable conditions.
+Disparities in health and lifespan among blacks and whites in the US have long existed.
+Many African Americans and minorities weren't subjects of outreach, nor attended to for medical conditions.
 Several incidents throughout early history show maltreatment, neglect, and being denied healthcare in comparison to the white population.
 Foregoing early treatment progresses infection, leads to disability, or ultimately death, dependent upon the disease.
-One of those namely events in history is the flu epidemic of 1918.
-The virus infected more than 675,000 people, with a total of 500 million worldwide.
+One of those events was the flu epidemic of 1918.
 Black communities were either refused care, received subpar attention, or, where available, expected and pursued aid from black nurses.
 Although current information reflects that minorities in the United States have lower life expectancies and encounter a larger number of health conditions than their white counterparts, the health of black people has not always been documented.
 Accurate numbers show the number of African Americans infected, disabled, or died—or succumbed to it—aren't available; records remain scarce, since so few of those victims were able to get to institutional healthcare providers or agencies.
 David R. Williams and Chiquita Collins wrote that, although racial taxonomies are socially constructed and arbitrary, race is still one of the major bases of division in American life.
 Throughout U.S. history racial disparities in health has been pervasive.
 In a 2001 paper, Williams and Collins also argued that, although it is no longer being legally enforced, racial segregation is still one of the primary causes of racial disparities in health because it determines socioeconomic status by limiting access to education and employment opportunities.
 Clayton and Byrd write that there have been two periods of health reform specifically addressing the correction of race-based health disparities.
 The first period (1865–1872) was linked to Freedmen's Bureau legislation and the second (1965–1975) was a part of the Civil Rights Movement.
 Both had dramatic and positive effects on black health status and outcome, but were discontinued.
 Even though African-American health status and outcome is slowly improving, black health has generally stagnated or deteriorated compared to whites since 1980.

-The Tuskegee study was another prime example of health disparities among African Americans.
+The Tuskegee study was another example of health disparities among African Americans.
 The study showed lack of medical treatment and discrimination among blacks.
 African Americans find it difficult to participant in clinical trials due to lack of understanding and knowledge received by researchers.